The Ultimate Guide to Event Sponsorship for 2023 and Beyond

 5. Make Your Sponsorship Page Enticing and Vibrant

 Finally, to increase the likelihood that companies will want to sponsor your event, we recommend that you make the event sponsor web pages on your event website enticing and vibrant.
 Sponsors care about how their brand is represented.
-Use rich media elements to make the page, and how sponsors are represented in it, visually pleasing.
+Use rich media elements to make the page and the way sponsors are represented in it, visually pleasing.

 Knowing that their company will be featured on your event website — especially if your website receives a lot of quality traffic — may be the perk that convinces a brand to partner with you.

 3 Great Event Sponsorship Package Examples

 Source: Data Center Knowledge

-Amazon also does a fantastic job of promoting unique experiences including access to fun, non-work related activities like the re:Play after party and a pub crawl.
+Amazon also does a fantastic job of promoting unique experiences, including access to fun, non-work-related activities like the re:Play after party and a pub crawl.

-Hubspot INBOUND is one of the most anticipated marketing conferences.
+HubSpot’s INBOUND is one of the most anticipated marketing conferences.
 Founded around the idea of inbound marketing, business professionals from every industry come from all over the world for multiple days of educational sessions, networking, and entertainment.

-Proving ROI to Sponsors
+4 Ways To Prove ROI to Sponsors

 1. Show Event Data